kyuusaku/kyuusaku.github.io/cnn_cookbooks/resnext.md

 <img src="http://othl3wan7.bkt.clouddn.com/resnext_mainidea.png" height="331" width="559" >
 </div>

-A method to *increase the capacity* (#kernels) of CNNs and empirically outperforms the original ResNet module.
+A method to *increase the capacity* (#kernels) of CNNs and empirically outperforms the original ResNet module (1~2% point, small nets are better).
 This method provides an evidence that **grouped convolutions can improve accuracy** as well as may **reduce redundancy**.
 Authors also argue that it is imprecise to view this method as ensembling, because the members to be aggregated are trained jointly, not independently.

 **The complexity**